serverless/blog/posts/2017-10-20-make-serverless-graphql-api-using-lambda-dynamodb.md

   .then(() => nickname)
 ```

 You can see here that we added a method `changeNickname`, but the GraphQL API is not yet using it.
 We need to declare a mutation that the front-end can use to perform updates.

-We previously only added a `query` declaration to the schema.
-Now we need a `mutation` as well.
+We previously only added a `query` declaration to the schema; now we need a `mutation` as well:

 ```js
 // alter schema